onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 ^^ all this is taken from here:
     "Are we more narcissistic than before？A review of The Culture of Narcissism by Christopher Lasch" https://www.youtube.com/watch?v=3fCrIBKTzpo

+an organization is an interdependent set of relationships the culture of an org is the outcome of the enabling constraints what are the enabling constraints that got this org going as a coherent dynamic? what are the governing constraints of that org such that they are able to regulate and reflect certian values? coordination constraints are governing constraints
+^^ notes from Alicia Juarrero